melissamcarvalho/entropy-sgd-reproduction/entropy-sgd/train_notes.md

 - Complexity measure is calculated in all epochs;

 `exp_reproduce_nomeasure.sh`: Same experiments from `final-experiments.sh` but with no calculation of the complexity measures.
 The goal is to identify that indeed the complexity measure does not affect the training process.
 It is a sanity check.
+- Initially, we noticed higher losses after calculating the complexity measure.
+Please, check the experiment `L=0_B=200_s51_nomeasure` and compare with `L=0_B=200_s51`.
+- Solution: make a deepcopy before starting the calculus of the complexity measure, and assign the copy to a varible with new name.
+Variable model was replaced by measure_model, and init_model by measure_init_model.

 `gamma_experiments.sh`: Variation of gamma for the analysis of the flatness measures.
 Given the reproduction experiment where gamma is scoped as `0.03(1.001)^t`, two types of experiments are executed for the analysis of the flatness measures: experiments with the same scoping strategy, but varying the gamma starting value, and experiments without scoping, but also varying the gamma value from 3e-5 to 3.